0YKahil/Calculator/Readme.md

 ## Features

 - Addition, subtraction, multiplication, and division operations
-- Clear button to reset the input
+- Clear button to reset the input to nothing

 ## Preview